|Home||B+Tree Product||B+Tree Guide||B+Tree Performance||Demos||Licensing and Pricing||B+Tree FAQ|

 You can find out more about our implementation on the BTree FAQ page.
-We also have some BTree programming tips and tricks listed here which will show you how to make the most efficient use of BTrees in your application.
+The best way to find out more about or B+Trees is to download our sample applications here - these sample applications contain full code will show you how to make the most efficient use of B+Trees in your application.
 We always welcome feedback on our product and demos - please feel free to contact us using the link at the bottom of the page.

 Why should I use Virtual Machinery's BTree?

-Virtual Machinery have been producing BTree code since 1990 when they produced one of the first BTrees to be written entirely in an object-oriented language (Smalltalk/V for DOS).
+Virtual Machinery have been producing BTree code since 1990 when they produced one of the first B+Trees to be written entirely in an object-oriented language (Smalltalk/V for DOS).
 The version for the Java platform has been in existence since 1997.
 Virtual Machinery's version is extremely efficient and when used in conjunction with caching can give performance figures for reads in the sub-millisecond region (See figures here).
 Virtual Machinery's BTree implementation also provides transaction control.
 Despite all this functionality the standard jar only has a footprint of 38k.
-Our Smalltalk version (which uses the same file format as the version for the Java platform) is still available and we also provide a version for the J2ME Java Platform.
+We also provide a version for mobile devices including the J2ME Java Platform and the Apple iOS platform.
 The standard Java version works without modification on the Google Android (TM) Mobile platform.
 All our products come with full documentation and demonstration code which will get you up and running quickly.
-We also produce a toolkit which allows you to inspect and repair BTrees created with our code.
+We also produce a toolkit which allows you to inspect and repair B+Trees created with our code.
 You can download demo code here.